an outstanding day to seek the help of others.

 “I am in chains now, still preaching this message as God’s ambassador.
 So pray that I will keep on speaking boldly for Him, as I should.”
 Ephesians 6:20 NLT

-In his humanness, Paul reached out to others for help.
-Did he want help getting out of prison?
+In prison, Paul reached out to others for help, but did he want help getting out of prison?
 No. He simply wanted others to pray to God on his behalf for the continued strength he needed to focus boldly on delivering God’s message.

 For God, creating the world was effortless.
 For God, wielding the paintbrush of life that gave His world personality, beauty, and character was not tiresome or challenging.

 But for those of us created by the brush strokes of the master, daily life as children of God can, indeed, be taxing, frustrating, and difficult.

 God places people all around us for a number of reasons.
 A very significant one is so they are available for us to reach out to for help.

 Perhaps we need their physical help in performing some task around the house.
 Maybe we need help getting to work because our car is in the shop.
 Perhaps what we need is more important, but less demanding physically: perhaps we need their prayers as we go through a difficult time or to help us cope with a significant loss.

 Most of us wouldn’t think twice about asking a neighbor for help moving a piece of furniture or with some other physical chore.
 But it might not ever occur to us to ask for their help in more important ways.
 When we remind ourselves that helping each other is a requirement of God, it becomes easier to turn to them in times of our greatest need and ask for their prayers.